Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 What does crostata mean?

-You could translate it in English to “crusted” or “crusty.”
+You could translate it into English as “crusted” or “crusty.”

 What is the difference between crostata and a pie?

-Crostata and pies are similar; however, crostata is more like a tart, baked in a tart pan and then taken out of the pan before serving it.
-Crostata usually have a lattice top layer or no top layer.
+Crostata and pies are similar; however, crostata is more like a tart, baked in a tart pan and then removed before serving.
+Crostatas usually have a lattice top layer or no top layer.

-A pie generally has a top layer; it’s baked and served in a pie dish.
+A pie generally has a top layer, baked and served in a pie dish.

 Both crostatas and pies can have a sweet or savory filling.